ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/profiling.md

      - Occupancy: can you change **`numBlocks`** and **`blockSize`** in Occupancy.cu code and check how it affects or predicts the occupancy of the given Nvidia microarchitecture?
-     - Profiling: run your **`Matrix-multiplication.cu`** and **`Vector-addition.cu`** code and observe what you notice? for example, how to improve the occupancy?
+     - Profiling: run your **`Matrix-multiplication.cu`** and **`Vector-addition.cu`** code and observe what you notice. for example, how to improve the occupancy?
 Or maximise a GPU utilization?
-     - Timing: using CUDA events API can you measure your GPU kernel execution, and compare how fast is your GPU computation compared to CPU computation?
+     - Timing: using CUDA events API, can you measure your GPU kernel execution and compare how fast is your GPU computation compared to CPU computation?